nickmonad/bips.dev/web/content/8/index.md

 2.  **bit** should be selected such that no two concurrent softforks use the same bit.
 The bit chosen should not overlap with active usage (legitimately or otherwise) for other purposes.
 3.  **startheight** should be set to some block height in the future.
-It should be rounded up to the next height which begins a retarget period for simplicity.
 If **minimum\_activation\_height** is not going to be set, then **startheight** should be set to a height when a majority of economic activity is expected to have upgraded to software including the activation parameters.
 Some allowance should be made for potential release delays.
 If **minimum\_activation\_height** is going to be set, then **startheight** can be set to be soon after software with parameters is expected to be released.
 This shifts the time for upgrading from before signaling begins to during the LOCKED\_IN state.
 4.  **timeoutheight** should be set to a block height when it is considered reasonable to expect the entire economy to have upgraded by, probably at least 1 year, or 52416 blocks (26 retarget